The “Information Age”

 And what is this “Information Technology”?

-In the simplest possible terms, information technology or I T is “the use of computers”.
+In the simplest possible terms, information technology or I T is the use of smart devices like computers.

-Computers have three inherent uses related to information: storing, retrieving, and manipulating.
-A fourth and perhaps the most influential comes into being when another piece of technology – the internet – is combined with it.
+Smart devicess have three inherent uses related to information: storing, retrieving, and manipulating.
+A fourth and perhaps the most influential comes into being when another piece of technology – the internet – is combined with them.

-Thanks to the internet, a computer is able to transmit information from one part of the world to another within a matter of seconds.
+Thanks to the internet, a smart device is able to transmit information from one part of the world to another within a matter of seconds.
 This allows an individual or entity producing goods in one location to be able to find buyers in another.

 This is what I refer to as “traditional means of making money” on the internet.
 That is, businesses established and operating offline using the internet to sell their products and / or services.
 This is what generally comes to mind when the average person hears of making money on the internet.